Why is it good to occasionally compare cell phone plans?

-As we were getting familiar with our Smartphones, we noticed that there was a 'mobile hotspot
+As we were getting familiar with our Smartphones, we noticed that there was a 'mobile hotspot' feature there.

 Mike ended up approving the change primarily for the mobile hotspot feature, but it is the unlimited texting option that we have used most of the time since traveling out of state.